microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 ![image](./img/repl9.png)

-Under *Migration Tools* you should know see that 2 Server are beeing repölicated.
+Under *Migration Tools* you should know see that 2 Server are being replicated.
 Click on *Overview* to see more details.

 ![image](./img/repl10.png)